-We’re delighted to introduce our newest guest writer, Medicine for the Soul, a fellow career-questioning doctor and writer who is at the beginning of the transition journey.
+We’re delighted to introduce our newest guest writer, Balanced Medics, a fellow career-questioning doctor and writer who is at the beginning of the transition journey.
 Love this article?
-Check out the blog for more.
+Check out the blog for more or their podcast.

 It’s been a number of years since I realised that medicine isn’t the profession for me.
 This process has been destructive, and at times I’ve felt like my life has been falling down around me.
 Even though I’ve known for a long time that I want to change careers, and really feel unhappy in my job, I haven’t been able to quit.